 We’re at midcourt, and the ball is about to go up…it’s Monday Tip-Off!
 Start your week here at the NLSC with a feature that’s dedicated to opinions, commentary, and other fun stuff related to NBA Live, NBA 2K, and other basketball video games.
-This week, I’m tipping things off with a look at the in-universe value of VC in NBA 2K20’s MyCAREER, and some of the issues that it underscores.
+This week, I’m tipping things off with a few thoughts on the increasing difficulty of going back to an older basketball title.

 Recently, I looked into producing a couple of ideas that I’d been kicking around for Wayback Wednesday for some time: going back and finishing 100 Challenges in NBA Live 15’s Ultimate Team, and finishing 50 Challenges in NBA Live 16 LUT.
 Once the NBA Live 15 server shutdown was announced, I knew that I’d have to get onto the first idea as soon as possible, as it would no longer be doable once online support ended.
 I drafted the introduction to the piece, fired up NBA Live 15, and started a game.
 I was intent on making a feature out of some unfinished business.

 Only, that’s as far as I was able to get.
 I couldn’t finish the game, and after taking a glance at NBA Live 16, I likewise decided against going ahead with those features.
 Granted, it was partly due to calculating how much time it was going to take and deciding that it’d be too many hours of repetitive play that I could be spending on other projects.
 It was doable of course, as long as I put in the time every day before the shutdown, but the prospect wasn’t appealing.
 I came to the realisation that it was no longer as easy to go back and play old games, compared to previous generations.
 For me at least, there’s just too much difficulty in going back for an extended time.